-The biggest take-away here is that when it comes to the EDD and its audits, the auditor’s assumption from the get-go is that you are out of compliance; therefore, his/her ultimate goal is to uncover wrong doings and then collect fines, interest, penalties, and back taxes from you.
+The biggest take-away here is that when it comes to the EDD and EDD tax audits, the auditor’s assumption from the get-go is that you are out of compliance; therefore, his/her ultimate goal is to uncover wrong doings and then collect fines, interest, tax penalties, and back taxes from you.

 It is generally agreed upon that the EDD is far more aggressive when it conducts audits than the IRS.
 Therefore, if you are a business owner the last thing you want to be is complacent when it comes to your employment practices.
 Specifically, in the long run, it pays to routinely reevaluate how you classify your workers and determine if you are indeed reporting and paying the correct amounts of payroll taxes.

 Throughout the state of California there are thirty-one employment tax district offices where field operations, including audits, are conducted.
 The EDD is the third largest taxing agency and increasingly it works in cooperation with the IRS.
 Because of its broad powers to investigate and the length of time it could take to undergo an audit, most who find themselves under investigation will find it prudent to hire an EDD lawyer to handle the process and ensure the best and most efficient outcome.

 Which Payroll Taxes Are Administered By The EDD?